Trello

 Trello is built around one view: the Kanban board.
 Lists as columns, cards as tasks, drag-and-drop to move work forward.
 It is arguably the most intuitive project management interface ever made.
 On the Free and Standard plans, the board is the only view you get.
 Timeline, Calendar, Table, Dashboard, and Map views require Premium ($10/user/month).
 There is no native Gantt chart with dependencies at any price.

-Asana offers List, Board, and Calendar views on its free Personal plan.
+Asana offers List, Board, and Calendar views on its free Personal plan (limited to 2 users since November 2025).
 Timeline and Gantt unlock on Starter ($10.99/user/month).
 Once on Starter, every project gets five views plus task dependencies.
 Portfolios (for tracking multiple projects) and Workload (for capacity planning) require Advanced ($24.99/user/month).

 Verdict: Asana wins on depth.
 Trello wins on speed-to-value.
 If you only need a board, Trello is unbeatable.
 If you need Timeline, Gantt, dependencies, or multi-project visibility, Asana delivers more for a comparable price.